bqubique/Text-Editor/README.md

 # Text-Editor
 This program implements a text editor using Linked List and Stack data structures.

+Each line of text is saved into a linked list node, which consists of a data portion holding the text and a pointer to the next node of the linked list, which is the next line of the text.
+The program makes use of Stack data structure to implement the Undo function.

-Features:
+## Features:

-*Open an existing file and parse every line to a linked list.
+- Open an existing file and parse every line to a linked list.

-*Save into a file
+- Save into a file

-*Insert text into line n (user given line number and text)
+- Insert text into line n (user given line number and text)

-*Delete line n (user given line number)
+- Delete line n (user given line number)

-*Move line n to line m (interchanging two user given lines)
+- Move line n to line m (interchanging two user given lines)

-*Replace text in line n (user given line number and text)
+- Replace text in line n (user given line number and text)

-*Next page
+- Next page

-*Previous page
+- Previous page

-*Undo (Implemented using Stack data structure)
+- Undo (Implemented using Stack data structure) (Slightly buggy)